dotnet/EntityFramework.Docs/entity-framework/core/index.md

 ## The model

-With EF Core, data access is performed using a model.
+With EF Core!!!, data access is performed using a model.
 A model is made up of entity classes and a context object that represents a session with the database.
 The context object allows querying and saving data.
 For more information, see [Creating a Model](xref:core/modeling/index).
 EF supports the following model development approaches:

 * Generate a model from an existing database.